 Jessica Ghawi, 24

-Aspiring sports reporter Ghawi narrowly avoided a shooting in Toronto just last month -- an incident that prompted her to reflect on life on her blog.
+Aspiring sports reporter Ghawi narrowly avoided a shooting in Toronto just a month before the Aurora shooting -- an incident that prompted her to reflect on life on her blog.

 The Toronto shooting at the Eaton Centre left one person dead and seven wounded.